VishwanathOnGit/Retail_Analytics_Boot_Camp_Project/README.md

 # ★ Retail Analytics Bootcamp Project

 #### 1. Objective
-      ⇉ Goal of this project is to **Predict The Sales** of a Retail outlet   based on the historical data provided for sales.
+      ⇉ The goal of this project is to **Predict The Sales** of a Retail outlet based on the historical data provided for sales.

 #### 2. Column Description